firehoseio/firehose/README.md

 Firehose is both a Rack application and JavasScript library that makes building scalable real-time web applications possible.

-# How is it different from socket.io?

-socket.io attempts to store connection state per node instance.
-Firehose makes no attempt to store connection state.

-Also, socket.io attempts to abstract a low-latency full-duplex port.
-Firehose assumes that its impossible to simulate this in older web browsers that don't support WebSockets.
-As such, Firehose focuses on low-latency server-to-client connections and encourages the use of existing HTTP transports, like POST and PUT, for client-to-server communications.

-Finally, Firehose attempts to solve data consistency issues and authentication by encourage the use of proxying to the web application.

 # Getting Started

 First, you'll need to install and run RabbitMQ.